SHTOOLS/SHTOOLS/src/pydoc/pyshpowerdensityl.md

 :   The function expressed in real spherical harmonics.

 `l` : integer
 :   The spherical harmonic degree.

 # Description

-`SHPowerDensityL` will calculate the power spectral density of a function expressed in real spherical harmonics for a single degree `l`.
+`SHPowerDensityL` will calculate the power spectral density of a function expressed in real 4-pi normalized spherical harmonics for a single degree `l`.
 This is explicitly calculated as:

 `psd = Sum_{i=0}^1 Sum_{m=0}^l cilm[i, l, m]**2 / (2l + 1)`.